dinhhuy258/dotfiles/docs/alacritty-popup.md

 ## How to build Alacritty Popup

 1. Clone [this](https://github.com/dinhhuy258/alacritty) repository.
+2. Checkout branch `git checkout origin/v0.9.0`
-2. Run `make app`
+3. Run `make app`
-3. The binary that is produced by the aforementioned command might not be functional.
+4. The binary that is produced by the aforementioned command might not be functional.
 We must make a small change.

 - Go to `AlacrittyPopup/Contents/MacOS/`
 - Rename `alacritty` to `alacritty-popup`